Thibault Gouti: Post UFC

 Gouti faced Mehdi Baghdad for the LTDE Super Lightweight belt on July 2, 2021, at Trophee des Etoiles 15.
 Gouti won the bout via TKO in the first round.

 He then faced Ghiles Oudelha at French Fighting Championship 1 on September 25, 2021.
 He won the fight via split decision.

 He was expected to face Emil Weber Meek at Ares FC 2 on 11 December 2021.
 Gouti however pulled out of the bout due to injury.

 Gouti faced Abner Lloveras on March 12, 2022, at War of Titans 2.
 He won the bout via TKO stoppage in the first round.

 Bellator MMA

 Gouti faced Lewis Long on May 6, 2022, at Bellator 280.
 He won the bout via unanimous decision.

 After the victory, Gouti was signed to a multi-fight deal.

 Gouti faced Alfie Davis on October 29, 2022, at Bellator 287.
 He lost the bout via unanimous decision.

-Gouti is scheduled to face Kane Mousah on May 12, 2023, at Bellator 296.
+Gouti faced Kane Mousah on May 12, 2023, at Bellator 296.
+He won the fight via knockout in the second round.

+Gouti faced Archie Colgan on May 17, 2024 at Bellator Champions Series 2.
+At weigh-ins, Gouti came in at 157.7 pounds, 1.7 pounds over the lightweight non-title limit.
+His bout proceeded at catchweight and he was fined a percent of his purse which went to his opponent.
+He lost the fight via unanimous decision.

+Submission grappling career

+Gouti will face Guillaume Chane in the main event of ADXC 9 on April 19, 2025.